raphiz/nix-option-search/README.md

 The goal of `nix-option-search` is to efficiently search through options provided by the nix module system. https://search.nixos.org/options is very nice, but works only for nixos options.
-But there are others like home-manager, devenv, kubenix, etc., and probably more to come. nix-option-search is one command line tool to search them all.
+But there are others like home-manager, devenv, kubenix, etc., and probably more to come.

+nix-option-search is one command line tool to search them all.
 The approach is to build `options.json` and interactively explore them using [fzf](https://junegunn.github.io/fzf/).
 Fzf allows for efficient filtering and detailed option previews.
 Simple, yet effective.

 The extensibility is a key feature of the nix module system.
-It is simple to (locally) define additional options or even entirely new (convenience) modules.
-Those module options are simply not present in an online system.
+It is simple to define additional options by integrating or even writing entirely new (convenience) modules.
+Such locally defined options are simply not present in an online system.
 That is a problem `nix-option-search` tries to address.
-The aim is to extract `options.json` from the locally defined setup where all module options are available.
-This avoids version mismatches and you always explore exactly the option that are available.
+The aim is to extract an `options.json` from the locally defined setup where all options are present.
+This avoids version mismatches and ensures that the search always shows exactly the option that are available.

 NOTE: The tools is still in an experimental stage.
 That means, it can be used, but things like key-bindings, preview format, and the module-based integration